 (11) a.
-Das Objekt folgt i meistens dem Subjekt $\leftarrow e_i$ German the object follows usually the subject b.
-Objektet följeri vanligtvis e i→ subjektet Swedish object Def. follow pres. usually subject Def.
+Das Objekt folgt_i meistens dem Subjekt ←e_i German the object follows usually the subject b.
+Objektet följer_i vanligtvis e{i→} subjektet Swedish object{Def.} follow{pres.} usually subject{Def.}

 The continental Scandinavian languages are strictly head-initial, caseless, and without verbal agreement.
 This comes close to a terminal step in the grammar evolution since such grammars are peaks in the adaptive landscapes of grammars and thus very stable.
 The arguments of a head are structurally identified, without any case and agreement morphology.
 This a purely procedural system of argument linking and phrase structuring.
+Icelandic and Faroese are handy examples of a transitional state, namely systems with both, morphological and structural linking.